Labeling Neural Representations with Inverse Recognition: Appendix

 To evaluate the similarity between function $g$ and concept $c,$ the multi-dimensional outputs from $g$ are subjected to thresholding based on neuron-specific percentiles (i.e., values above chosen percentiles are converted to 1 and the remaining to 0), and upscaled to match the dimensions of the original image.
 We can define the resulting function that produces binary masks of the same size as the input as $G: \mathbb{D} \rightarrow \{0, 1\}^{h \times w}.$ The final similarity (IoU) score between $g$ and $c$ can be computed as the Intersection over Union score between concept masks $M$ and function $G:$

-Given that previous methodologies were able to procure explanations solely from convolutional neurons, we carried out a comparison with INVERT by computing INVERT explanations through the mean of the activations across the activation maps of convolutional neurons.
-Specifically, in section 4.2, the method of Compositional Explanations of neurons was applied using a 7x7 input map for each feature.
+In section 4.2, the method of Compositional Explanations of neurons was applied using a 7x7 input map for each feature.
 Conversely, the INVERT approach uses a strategy that computes a scalar value by calculating the average of the input map.